kumkee/.config/log.md

+Thu May 15 06:52:07 AM NZST 2025
+Striped-down NixOS failed to import in WSL.
+To start from new.

 Wed May 14 06:15:05 AM NZST 2025
 Failed to enable 'Network-Manager' on RapsberryPi02W, which is required by Supervised home-assistant OS.